nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --debug_profile_generate
 Profile work generation
 Optional `--pow_sleep_interval` in version 19.0+ which sets an amount to sleep (in nanoseconds) between batches of POW calculations when using the CPU.
+Optionals `--difficulty` and `--multiplier` (only the latter is used if both given) in version 21.0+ to set the work generation threshold.

 ### --debug_profile_validate
 Profile work validation